 DC-area health care leaders recognize the inevitable shift from fee-for-service to value-based payment and the need for their organizations to develop population-management capabilities.
 Nevertheless, most hospitals are continuing to emphasize fee-for-service strategies.
 A new report examines market...

 - Qualitative research

-- Access to medical care for low-income people
+- Health care for people with low incomes

 - Local health care markets